scorpionjacky/linux-kernel/boot/multiboot_2.md

 Each page table contains 512 entries and one entry is 8 bytes, so they fit exactly in one page (`512*8 = 4096`).
 To translate a virtual address to a physical address the CPU1 will do the following2:

-> Note 1: In the x86 architecture, the page tables are hardware walked, so the CPU will look at the table on its own when it needs a translation.
+> Note 1: In the x86 architecture, the page tables are *hardware walked*, so the CPU will look at the table on its own when it needs a translation.
 Other architectures, for example MIPS, just throw an exception and let the OS translate the virtual address.

-> Note 2: Image source: Wikipedia, with modified font size, page table naming, and removed sign extended bits.
+> Note 2: Image source: [Wikipedia](https://commons.wikimedia.org/wiki/File:X86_Paging_64bit.svg), with modified font size, page table naming, and removed sign extended bits.
 The modified file is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.

 ![translation of virtual to physical addresses in 64 bit mode](https://os.phil-opp.com/entering-longmode/X86_Paging_64bit.svg)